 Quadplex buildings have lots of units.
 I need to live somewhere, so I can lessen my financial burden of living by only living in a fraction of my house (and try to make it feel big).
 This is the biggest benefit to me and why I’ve become so obsessed all of a sudden.

 Imagine reducing your cost of living to about zero.
-(It would totally go with my quest of massive expansion in 2020!)

 In the past, I thought quadplexes were odd.
 Why not just buy four different houses?
 [I realize that is a rich person question, but I’m here to make you rich too :)]